baldwin-agency/magento2-module-url-data-integrity-checker/README.md

 ## Implemented features

 - It can detect categories having incorrect `url_path` attribute values
+- It can detect categories having duplicated `url_key` attribute values within the same parent
+- It can detect categories having an empty `url_key` attribute value
 - It can detect products having non-empty `url_path` attribute values
 - It can detect products having duplicated `url_key` attribute values on the same store view
 - It can detect products having an empty `url_key` attribute value